Version: October 2021

 When DIS collects this personal data directly from students, sharing for the purpose of fulfilling strategic diversity goals and processing scholarship applications, they provide it voluntarily.
 They are not obliged to provide the information to DIS and there are no consequences to not sharing sensitive information in any essays.

 3. Disclosure of the personal data to other controllers

 The prospective students’ personal data will be disclosed to and shared with their home universities.

-The legal basis for the disclosure of prospective students’ name, email, photo, and application status is the following:
+The legal basis for the disclosure of prospective students’ name, email, photo, university, academic standing, cumulative grade point average, major of study, minor of study, study abroad semester, scholarship details, home address, and application status is the following:

-- For prospective students admitted to DIS, processing and disclosure out-side of the EU is based on GDPR art.
+- For prospective students admitted to DIS, processing and disclosure is based on GDPR art.
 6(1)(b), processing which is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.

 For prospective students not admitted to DIS, no further disclosures are made after the application status is updated for prospective students’ home universities.